-For the last nine and a half years I have directed the CMDC Program, doubling the number of faculty lines and growing the number of students from 44 in 2006 to 250 in 2015.
-With a tag line of “Learn, Think, Build" the program specializes in game studies & design and making media objects like mobile apps, video, 2 & 3D animation, etc. The program is now one of five Signature Programs on the WSUV campus.
-I also direct two research labs, The Electronic Literature Lab and The MOVE Lab, and serve as President of the Electronic Literature Organization as the Managing Director & Curator of The NEXT.
+For the last 16 years I have directed the CMDC Program.
+With a tag line of "Learn, Think, Build" the program specializes in game studies & design and making media objects like mobile apps, video, 2 & 3D animation, games, etc. The program is now one of five Signature Programs on the WSUV campus.
+I also direct the Electronic Literature Lab and serve on the Board of Directors of the Electronic Literature Organization as the Managing Director & Curator of The NEXT.

 "Language, Texts, and Technology" explores "the relationship between technology and communication; writing [re: authoring] practices from a historical point of view" ("WSU Catalog").
 It is understood in this context that these three concepts refer specifically to computer language, computer-based texts, and computer technology.

 The Senior Capstone course prepares DTC majors for careers in digital media or entry into graduate programs in digital media or a related field.
 Attention is given to providing a hands-on experience with directing and participating in a large digital media project; teaching how to engage in a critique of digital work; and helping with the preparation of requisite materials, like proposals, portfolios, resumes, cover letters, and writing samples needed for a professional career.
 Here are examples of the kind of real-world projects I have guided them through in my classes.